jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `bind-http`            | `Frontend` |         | v0.8  |
 | `bind-https`           | `Frontend` |         | v0.8  |

-Configures listening IP and port for HTTP/s incoming requests.
+Configures listening IP and port for HTTP(S) incoming requests.
 These configuration keys have backward compatibility with [Bind IP addr](#bind-ip-addr), [Bind port](#bind-port) and [Fronting proxy](#fronting-proxy-port) keys.
 The bind configuration keys in this section have precedence if declared.